Have you heard of a secret Qigong technique called Flowing Breeze Swaying Willow ( 搖風擺柳, or Yao Feng Bai Liu)?

 The Five Animal Play (五禽戲, Wu Qin Xi) is another secret technique that is similar to Flowing Breeze Swaying Willow.
 It is an ancient technique invented by the famous Chinese doctor, Hua Tuo in the 2nd Century AD.
 Only after practicing Flowing Breeze Swaying Willow for a while can you make the transition to the Five Animal Play.

 Using special techniques and skills, intermediate students are able to induce an energy flow that is more vigorous than Flowing Breeze Swaying Willow.
-At this stage, interesting things can happen during.
-Instead of just swaying gently, some students will start crying and have an emotional release.
+At this stage, interesting things can happen during the exercises.
+Instead of just swaying gently, some students will have an emotional release and start crying.
 Other students will start coughing as the energy works on the lungs.
-Some students will even roll around on the ground!
+Some students will even roll around on the ground (perhaps to spontaneously readjust subluxated vertebrae?).

 To the uninitiated, a class doing the Five Animal Play would look comical at best, and insane at worst.
 For someone with no understanding of Qigong, it would be logical for them to be confused.
 But for someone who has learned Flowing Breeze Swaying Willow, the Five Animal Play should not be confusing.
 Still, it’s helpful to understand the theory behind the technique.